TomaszSuchan/phylogeo-snakemake/README.md

 This repository contains a Snakemake pipeline for population genetics and phylogeographic data analysis.

+For now, it assumes that the organism is diploid.

 ## Pipeline Steps, Tools, and Parameters

 ### 1. Preprocessing and Filtering